Symbolic Mathematical Computation 1965--1975: The emergence of a discipline: Acknowledgements

-\begin{acks} This project was begun in a conversation at a meeting of the Computational Epistemology Think Tank run by The Rotman Institute of Philosophy.
-We have relied significantly on the record kept by the ACM Digital Library.
+This project was begun in a conversation at a meeting of the Computational Epistemology Think Tank run by The Rotman Institute of Philosophy.
+We have relied significantly on the record kept by the ACM Digital Library (it is somewhat ironic, given that this is a paper on the early history of artificial intelligence, that we had to certify so many times when accessing the Library that we were human).
 We are grateful to Bruno Buchberger for encouragement and comments on an earlier draft.
-We also thank the referees for their comments and suggestions, many of which were extremely helpful. \end{acks}
+We also thank Michael Monagan, David Stoutemyer, and the ISSAC referees for comments on the previous version of the paper~\cite{HalfCentury2025}, for all their extremely helpful comments and suggestions.
+Thanks also to Santiago Recio, for his help dealing with the possible Latin inspiration of the name \sysname{Macsyma}.